-Answer: Standard cost is a predetermined cost that determines what each production or service should cost under given circumstance – brown & ha-ward.
+Standard cost is a predetermined cost that determines what each production or service should cost under a given circumstance.

 3. What do you mean by standard rate?

-Answer: Wages paid to each type of worker engaged in industry/ upon job is standard rate and may be paid according to time or piece rate.
+Wages paid to each type of worker engaged in industry/ upon job is the standard rate and may be paid according to time or piece rate.

-Answer: Type of standards is the current standard, an ideal standard, expected standard, basis standard, normal standard, and historical standard.
+The type of standards is the current standard, an ideal standard, an expected standard, a basic standard, a normal standard, and a historical standard.